 If you’re making the transition from a heavier 6+lb regular car camping tent to a backpacking tent, the Velocity 2 will give you a taste of what you can look forward to.
 Its price and basic also makes it great as a backup tent or guest tent.

 One very nice thing about the Velocity 2 is how easy it is to set up.
-This tent features a single pole hubbed construction design so you don’t need to wrestle with numerous poles to get into your shelter.
+This tent features a single-pole hubbed construction design so you don’t need to wrestle with numerous poles to get into your shelter.
 The pole used is made of a super lightweight DAC aluminum that isn’t prone to bending if treated carefully.
 The ball cap tent assembly actually attaches the fly to the tent body.

 This added stability is a nice touch and doesn’t interfere with a fast setup.
-Taut tent walls are important for weather-resistance and maximum liveability.
+Taut tent walls are important for weather resistance and maximum liveability.
 There are Jake’s Foot tent corner anchors that help get the walls perfect.
 Those that aren’t too familiar with camping and tents will find the Velocity 2 to be very easy.

 The pre-2012/2013 Velocity 2 tent had a huge issue with durability.
 Many people found that the tent was too delicate.
 Strangely enough, the 2013 remake is extremely similar to the pre-2012 model yet it doesn’t have the same history of failure or tears.
-For the most part this is a nice, basic tent that you can take out on the weekends.
-You shouldn’t manhandle the tent, and with proper care it should last for quite a long time.
+For the most part, this is a nice, basic tent that you can take out on the weekends.
+You shouldn’t manhandle the tent, and with proper care, it should last for quite a long time.

 This is especially true if you use it with ground protection.
-Take your time in setting it up, as erecting the tent is when the material is at it’s weakest.
-For the most part you can treat this tent like any other, just don’t expect it to handle harsh backcountry use without some damage.
+Take your time in setting it up, as erecting the tent is when the material is at its weakest.
+For the most part, you can treat this tent like any other, just don’t expect it to handle harsh backcountry use without some damage.

-Of the negative reviews the Velocity 2 has, there are two regular faults that come up in customer reviews.
+Of the negative reviews Velocity 2 has, there are two regular faults that come up in customer reviews.

 The Velocity 2 is obviously sold as a 2P tent but even with some careful design and the addition of vertical walls, many campers find this model to still be too small for 2 people.
 This is especially true for campers that are average or taller than average height.
-For example, two average sized men would find this tent to be a tight fit and possibly uncomfortable.
+For example, two average-sized men would find this tent to be a tight fit and possibly uncomfortable.
 A good 2P tent should be 32+ sq ft while the Velocity 2 is only 29 sq ft.